ocpi/ocpi/types.md

 ### 1.2 DateTime *type*

 All timestamps are formatted as string(25) using the combined date and time format from the ISO 8601 standard.
+All timestamps SHALL be in UTC.
 The absence of the timezone designator implies a UTC timestamp.

-__Known issue in OCPI 2.0: time zones and the use of time zones is not defined strictly enough in OCPI 2.0, and therefor can not be guaranteed to work correctly between parties.
-It is advised to have additional agreements between parties when using OCPI 2.0 over different times zones, or to use OCPI 2.0 only within the same time zone.__ This will be fixed in the next version of OCPI.

 Example: